 How do I convert USD to JPY in Google Sheets?

-Use this for the live exchange rate:
+For the live exchange rate:

 =GOOGLEFINANCE("CURRENCY:USDJPY")

-To convert a USD amount in A2 into JPY:
+To convert an amount in A2:

 =A2*GOOGLEFINANCE("CURRENCY:USDJPY")